openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 Each device plugin includes a library of optimized implementations to execute known operations which must be extended to execute a custom operation.
 The custom operation extension is implemented according to the target device:

-- Custom Layer CPU Extension
+- Custom Operation CPU Extension
    - A compiled shared library (`.so`, `.dylib` or `.dll`) needed by the CPU Plugin for executing the custom operation on a CPU.
 Refer to the [How to Implement Custom CPU Operations](../IE_DG/Extensibility_DG/CPU_Kernel.md) for more details.
-- Custom Layer GPU Extension
+- Custom Operation GPU Extension
    - OpenCL source code (.cl) for the custom operation kernel that will be compiled to execute on the GPU along with a operation description file (.xml) needed by the GPU Plugin for the custom operation kernel.
 Refer to the [How to Implement Custom GPU Operations](../IE_DG/Extensibility_DG/GPU_Kernel.md) for more details.
-- Custom Layer VPU Extension
+- Custom Operation VPU Extension
    - OpenCL source code (.cl) for the custom operation kernel that will be compiled to execute on the VPU along with a operation description file (.xml) needed by the VPU Plugin for the custom operation kernel.
 Refer to the [How to Implement Custom Operations for VPU](../IE_DG/Extensibility_DG/VPU_Kernel.md) for more details.

-Also it is necessary to implement nGraph custom operation according to the [Custom nGraph Operation](../IE_DG/Extensibility_DG/AddingNGraphOps.md) so the Inference Engine can read an IR with this operation and correctly infer it shape.
+Also, it is necessary to implement nGraph custom operation according to the [Custom nGraph Operation](../IE_DG/Extensibility_DG/AddingNGraphOps.md) so the Inference Engine can read an IR with this operation and correctly infer output tensors shape and type.

 ## Enabling Magnetic Resonance Image Reconstruction Model
 This chapter provides a step-by-step instruction on how to enable the magnetic resonance image reconstruction model